envytools/envytools/docs/hw/gpu.rst

 with PGRAPH revisions, some other functionality [notably video decoding hardware] gets added in GPUs late in a GPU family and sometimes doesn't even get to the first GPU in the next GPU family.
-For example, NV11 expanded upon the previous NV15 chipswt by adding dual-head support, while NV20 added new PGRAPH revision with shaders, but didn't have dual-head - the first GPU to feature both was NV25.
+For example, NV11 expanded upon the previous NV15 chipset by adding dual-head support, while NV20 added new PGRAPH revision with shaders, but didn't have dual-head - the first GPU to feature both was NV25.